rehierl/node-tree-outliner/1-basics/2-2-sets-of-sets.md

 Note that this characteristic is understood as "consistent with regards to the `subset-of` operator".

-Note that an empty setup (i.e. an empty set of sets) is considered to be consistent.
+Note that an empty setup (i.e. an empty set of sets) is consistent.
 That is, because it does not contain two distinct sets that could be in conflict with the above requirement.
-Likewise, a setup that contains one set only, is also considered to be consistent.
+The same reason allows to state that a setup, which contains one set only, is consistent.

 Note that, a consistent setup, which contains the empty set as an element, is still consistent.
 That is, because the above requirement only needs to be